10 Muslim Women Founders and Leaders Making Their Mark!

 By Nargis Hakim Rahman

-To kick off the new year and celebrate faith and leadership, Haute Hijab is highlighting 10 phenomenal women who are making their mark in numerous areas of industry, leading the entrepreneurial way to creating a splash in history.
-From a cultural anthropologist, to fashion designers to therapists, these women have kept faith at the center of their drive and are paving paths for generations to come.
-We put out the call to gather names, and you answered in droves - so many powerful Muslim women bosses that whittling it down to a few was a difficult feat!
+To kick off the new year and celebrate faith and leadership, Haute Hijab is highlighting 10 phenomenal women who are creating waves as founders, role models and leaders in business and nonprofit work.
+From our own CEO of Haute Hijab, to women leading mental health wellness narratives, to social justice activists, these women have kept faith at the center of their drive and are paving paths for generations to come.
+There are so many powerful Muslim women founders and nonprofit leaders that whittling it down to a few was a difficult feat!
 By no means does this list even begin to cover all the fantastic Muslim women we’d love to highlight, but it’s a start!
 Share your suggestions for Muslim women founders and bosses in the comments below!

 2. Hoda Katebi @hodakatebi